DogeWang/FAAQP/README.md

 ```

 Compute ground truth by using PostgreSQL.
 To get the ground truth, you should store the flights_origin.csv in PostgreSQL.
+You can use "\COPY flights(YEAR_DATE, UNIQUE_CARRIER, ORIGIN, ORIGIN_STATE_ABR, DEST, DEST_STATE_ABR, DEP_DELAY, TAXI_OUT, TAXI_IN, ARR_DELAY, AIR_TIME, DISTANCE) from '/tmp/dataset.csv' WITH CSV HEADER;" to do this.
 Then
 ```
 python3 maqp.py --aqp_ground_truth